GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can be meleed, shot or damaged by explosions and fire
 - should be deployed in locations where the hologram is visible to enemies but not its base, such as elevated positions or behind low covers (better if it's in an unreachable location)
 - in groups, avoid placing it near doorways or teammates
+- effective at drawing aggro from suicide drones
 - its duration can be greatly extended with an Artificer Hive
 - its duration is set when deploying it, even if it loses skill tiers afterward
 - mobs shooting it will be pulsed (and therefore proc Spotter) for a short time